 This Recipe’s Must-Haves

-I always fry all the things in my Le Creuset Signature Enameled Cast-Iron 5-1/2-Quart Round Dutch Oven!
+I always fry all the things in a Dutch oven!
 It’s perfect for maintaining the heat you need for the oil throughout the frying process.

-An All-Clad SS Copper Core 5-Ply Bonded Saucepan is just what you need to make the gravy for this recipe in!
+A saucepan is all you need to make the gravy for this recipe in!

 - 4 lbs russet potatoes, peeled and cut into french fry lengths